beddalumia/MIproject/README.md

 git submodule foreach `git pull origin` git submodule update
 ```

-Complete documentation of the `git submodule` tools can be found [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 **Warning:** The build and installation of the libraries is not automatized (yet?), thus you will need to enter each submodule directory and follow the provided instructions.
 All the upstream requirements have to be met, even the "optional" ones (e.g. MPI related stuff).